Frequently Asked Questions

 How does Harrow stretch its scholars?

 Alongside the traditional curriculum taught in the Form Room, Harrow offers the Super-Curriculum (see following question).
-The Director of the Super Curriculum oversees the quality and quantity of this provision.
-Our on-timetable Learning Skills programme focuses on skills that will enhance boys’ access to the curriculum, through sessions on independent learning, growth mindset, meta-cognition and reading.
-The Master-in-Charge of Scholars regularly meets with our academic scholars, ensuring that they are being fully stretched in the form room and making the most of the opportunities beyond it.
+The Director of the Super-Curriculum oversees the quality and quantity of this provision.
+The Master-in-Charge of Oxbridge and Scholars regularly meets with our academic scholars, ensuring that they are being fully stretched in the form room and making the most of the opportunities beyond it.
+These boys also have the regular opportunity to engage with symposia with local girls' schools.
+These symposia focus on a wide range of interdisciplinary topics.

 What is the Super-Curriculum?